BECOME A GRIFFON

 Missouri Western assists veterans, dependents and active duty service-members attending classes and receiving veteran benefits.
 We are a 2016 Military-Friendly School, we participate in the Yellow Ribbon Program and we also comply with Section 702 of the Veterans Access, Choice and Accountability Act of 2014.

 Please click on your student-type to determine your admission requirements.

 TRANSFER YOUR MILITARY CREDITS

-Veterans or current members of the United States Army, Marine Corps, Navy or Coast Guard may request copies of your Joint Services Transcript (JST) directly from the Operations Center.
-We then receive web-based official transcripts for evaluation.
-The transcript provides the course description, recommended credit and course level.
+Veterans or current members of the United States Army, Marine Corps, Navy or Coast Guard may request a copy of their Joint Services Transcript (JST) directly from the Operations Center.
+The transcript provides the course description, recommended credit from ACE, and course level.
 Air Force members may request a copy of their Community College of the Air Force (CCAF) transcript directly from the CCAF and it will be evaluated by Missouri Western for course equivalencies.

 Physical Education Credit

 Students who have completed a minimum of one year of active military service or have completed three years in the Guard/Reserves will be granted four hours of physical education credit.
 The general education credit will be granted by the Office of Admissions upon presentation of the DD 214 or a letter from a Commanding Officer stating initial enlistment date and current military status.

 Use your military credit (e.g., CCAF, AARTS, SMART, CGI) and Missouri Western general education courses to complete your degree.
 Use online and/or face-to-face courses.
 More than 260 online courses offered.